+Procedure:

-- 1. From the directory in which Configuration Server is installed, open the sample configuration file (confserv.sample) in a text editor. - 2.
+- a.
+From the directory in which Configuration Server is installed, open the sample configuration file (confserv.sample) in a text editor. - b.
 Set the configuration options to work with the Configuration Database and DB Server.
-Consult the

-3. Save the configuration file as confserv.conf.

-3. If required, configure Configuration Server for multi-language environment support. [+] Show steps

-Enable Configuration Server to Support UTF-8 Encoding in Multi-language Environments

-Add the following options to the [confserv] (for Configuration Server) or [csproxy] (for Configuration Server Proxy) section of the configuration file:
+Consult the relevant chapters in the Framework Configuration Options Reference Manual for option descriptions and values.
+Refer also to Configuration Server Configuration File for a description of the configuration file. - c.
+Save the configuration file as confserv.conf. - d.
+If required, configure Configuration Server for multi-language environment support.
+Add the following options to the [confserv] (for Configuration Server) or [csproxy] (for Configuration Server Proxy) section of the configuration file: - Set the locale option to the value corresponding to English (US).
+The database against which a

-- Set the locale option to the value corresponding to English (US).
-The database against which a UTF-8 enabled Configuration Server or Configuration Server Proxy is launched must be initialized using English locale scripts. - Set the encoding option to utf-8. - Set the multi-languages option to true.
+UTF-8 enabled Configuration Server or Configuration Server Proxy is launched must be initialized using English locale scripts.

+- Set the encoding option to utf-8. - Set the multi-languages option to true.
 You must set this option after initializing the database and before you start Configuration Server against the UTF-8 enabled database.